Alobal123/farkle/README.md

 Relic string representations for the UI are assembled via `RelicManager.active_relic_lines()` producing human readable summaries (e.g., `Charm of Fives [+50 SingleValue:5]`).

+#### Goal-Conditional Relics
+Two relics introduce goal-scoped scoring boosts:
+* `Talisman of Purpose` – +20% to all scoring parts when applying to a mandatory goal.
+* `Charm of Opportunism` – +20% to all scoring parts when applying to a non-mandatory (optional) goal.

+Internally they wrap a `GlobalPartsMultiplier(mult=1.2)` with `MandatoryGoalOnly` / `OptionalGoalOnly` predicates.
+The multiplier adjusts part values within the scoring context; absence of a goal (generic selection preview) leaves them inert.

+Shop Integration: Both relics are added to the offer pool with deterministic test-friendly costs (65 and 55 gold respectively).
+They follow the same activation event pattern, emitting a `SCORE_MODIFIER_ADDED` for their conditional modifier on purchase.

+Extensibility: Additional conditional relics can be composed by wrapping any existing modifier (e.g., `RuleSpecificMultiplier`) in a `ConditionalScoreModifier` variant.

 ## Architecture Overview

 The codebase has been reorganized into domain‑centric packages under `farkle/`: